google/opencasebook/patents.md

 categories of conduct which lead to the same conclusion: an implied license.
 The label denotes the rationale for reaching the legal result.

-One of our predecessor courts observed that “courts generally have first looked for facts which give rise to an estoppel in the process of concluding that there is an implied license.”  *AMP*, 389 F.2d at 452, 156 USPQ at 649.
+One of our predecessor courts observed that "courts generally have first looked for facts which give rise to an estoppel in the process of concluding that there is an implied license."  *AMP*, 389 F.2d at 452, 156 USPQ at 649.
-The opinions that hew most closely to the *De Forest* language and the “entire course of conduct” analysis rely on the doctrine of equitable estoppel, because *De Forest* requires that conduct of the patentee led the other to act. _Bandag, Inc. v.
+The opinions that hew most closely to the *De Forest* language and the "entire course of conduct" analysis rely on the doctrine of equitable estoppel, because *De Forest* requires that conduct of the patentee led the other to act. _Bandag, Inc. v.
 Al Bolser's Tire Stores, Inc._, 750 F.2d 903, 925-26, 223 USPQ 982, 998-99 (Fed.Cir.1984); _Stickle v.
 Heublein, Inc._, 716 F.2d